 About

-Are you interested in converting your old home movie recordings, audio cassette recordings, printed photographs, or slides into a digital format you can share online?
+Are you interested in converting your old floppy disk files, home movie recordings, audio cassette recordings, printed photographs, or slides into a digital format you can share online?
 Preserving your memories, archiving, and sharing them can be a powerful way to connect with friends and family.
-Housed in the Level Up Video Production Studio, our Memory Preservation Station makes sharing and protecting your priceless memories easy.
+Housed Level Up, our Memory Preservation Station makes sharing and protecting your priceless memories easy.
+All patrons, regardless of holding a library card, are free to use the Memory Preservation Studio for its intended purposes.

 Saving Your Memories

 You can use a cloud storage account like Google Drive, Microsoft OneDrive, or Dropbox to save your content.
-Another option is to use a USB flash drive––you can bring your own or check one out from the Library for temporary use.
+Another option is to bring a USB flash drive to use.

 Media Formats Supported